Careers & Internships

 How to Apply

-Applicants should prepare a cover letter, resume, unofficial law school transcript, and writing sample.
+Applicants should prepare a cover letter, resume, unofficial law school transcript, writing sample, and references.
 The writing sample should be legal in nature (brief, memorandum, or research paper) and should be the applicant’s own work, not a collaborative piece or something heavily edited by someone else.
 Please send the complete document, not an excerpt.

 Letters of recommendation are welcome and encouraged, not to exceed more than two.
 Applications to be submitted via email should be sent to firstname.lastname@example.org with the subject line “EPIC Law Fellowship.”

 Please direct cover letters to Jeramie Scott, EPIC Senior Counsel.
-Applications will be accepted on a rolling basis.
+Although applications will be accepted on a rolling basis, we recommend applicants submit their materials by September 30, 2022 to ensure consideration.

 Experience and Qualifications